patrickbucher/daily-haskell/diary.md

 # Day 27 (We, 2025-09-03)

 I worked through exercises 3 and 4a.
 Then I decided to skip 4b, 4c, 4d for the moment.
 I'd like to come back to those, but first I'd like to learn more about the language.
-I'd also like to implement Reversi in Haskell, for which I'd also like to write the minimax algorithm again from scratch for better understanding it.
+I'd also like to implement Reversi in Haskell, for which I'd also like to write the Minimax algorithm again from scratch for better understanding it.
 After that, I'll tackle those exercises.

 On towards the core of the second part: Chapter 12, titled _Monads and more_!

 Having written this, I decided to adjust my plans slightly: In order to digest everything I've learned in chapter 11, I'll take a break with _Programming in Haskell_.
 Instead of continuing with chapter 12, I'll implement the game of Reversi in Haskell.
-This is the ideal candidate for minimax and alpha-beta pruning, since every board yields an objective score among the two players.
+This is the ideal candidate for Minimax and alpha-beta pruning, since every board yields an objective score among the two players.
 So this will take up a week at least, for I'd rather struggle through it than looking stuff up.

 # Day 26 (Tu, 2025-09-02)

 Little time today, since I had to prepare today's lessons in the morning after a heavy headache today after teaching.

 However, I managed to finished the instruction part of the chapter.
-There must be something wrong with the minimax implementation, because the bot is absolutely beatable.
+There must be something wrong with the Minimax implementation, because the bot is absolutely beatable.
 I need to figure that out.
 (Probably it's just a typo in the code I copied from the book.)

 In the evening, I managed to get exercises 1 and 2 done.
 I also figured out the issue I had with the bot: I used the `wins` function instead of `won`, which I need to fix in my notes.
 After the fix, the bot is really unbeatable.

 # Day 25 (Mo, 2025-09-01)

-I continued working through chapter 11 and managed to finish the part about the minimax algorithm.
+I continued working through chapter 11 and managed to finish the part about the Minimax algorithm.
 My decision to use `Maybe` instead of empty or singleton lists fired a bit back, but I managed to find a workaround for it.

 I'll need another day for the rest of the chapter, and probably quite some time more for the exercises, among which alpha-beta pruning has to be implemented.
 But this is all very good stuff, so I'll take my time.
 Chapter 12 on Functors, Applicatives, and Monads will be the most important one for me, to which I'm looking forward.